Seanmaher98/FixItFYP/README.txt

     How to make an e-commerce app tutorial 21, Coding Cafe, https://youtu.be/enyPmr6XhlQ This video allowed me to show my tradesmens details once their name was clicked on, By treating my tradesmen as products it was easy to use an e-commerce demo effectively.

+ 8) src\main\java\com\example\fixitfyp\Dashboard.java
+    Upload Image To Firebase Storage And add URL to Realtime Database 2020 - Coding Stuff - https://youtu.be/9-oa4OS7lUQ This is Used for all the images in my Firebase Storage, this video showed me how to get the images into my realtime database.

+ 9) src\main\java\com\example\fixitfyp\ProductDetailsActivity.java
+    Pop Up Date Picker Android Studio Tutorial - https://youtu.be/qCoidM98zNk This was used to create the select date for job option when booking